Update (December 2014) – Please refer to new updated posts on this topic (links given at the the end of this post)

 Now before proceeding with the actual flashing process –

 A. If possible, backup your important phone content (contacts, media files etc) via PC Suite or Nokia Suite.
-Preferably format your memory card and mass storage memory (if applicable) before flashing the phone (or if you don’t want to format the memory then at least delete everything in E:/sys, E:/private, E:/resource, F:/sys, F:/resource and F:/private folders by connecting the phone to PC in “Mass storage mode”).
-However only memory card can be formatted in case the phone is dead.
-Preferably remove memory card during flashing process.
+Preferably format the memory card and mass storage memory (present in some phones) before flashing the phone.
+If you don’t want to format the memory card then at least delete everything from E:/sys, E:/private, E:/resource folders (where E:/ is memory card drive) – these folders have old app data and system files which may cause problems after the flashing.
+Phone memory (and mass storage memory if present) will be formatted during Dead phone USB flashing.
+Preferably remove memory card from the phone before flashing process starts.

 B. Do not connect the phone with PC at this stage and until the last step of this process when Phoenix will ask to connect it (even then connect the phone in “Switched Off” condition)